 Estimated adjustment to Energy Rating Index.
 Calculations shall follow procedures of Sections 4.1 and 4.2.

 Approval.
 IDRs shall be approved on a case by case basis.
 The Approved IDR review authority shall accept or reject the IDR as submitted or request additional information.
 The Approved IDR review authority shall assign a unique identifier to each IDR and maintain a database of IDRs.
-If the IDR is approved, the Energy Rating provider is authorized to issue a supplemental report that adjusts the Energy Rating Index as approved.
+If the IDR is approved, the Approved Rating Provider is authorized to issue a supplemental report that adjusts the Energy Rating Index as approved.

 Labeling.
-Home energy rating labels shall, at a minimum, contain the information specified by Sections 5.3.1 through 5.3.6
+Energy rating labels shall, at a minimum, contain the information specified by Sections 5.3.1 through 5.3.6.

 Real property physical address of the home, including city and state or territory

-Energy Rating Index score of the home
+Energy Rating Index of the home

 Projected annual site energy use of the home by fuel type

-Projected annual energy cost of the home, calculated in accordance with energy price rate provisions of Section 5.1.2.1.1.
+Projected annual energy cost of the home, calculated in accordance with energy price rate provisions of Section 5.1.2.1.1

 Name and address of the Approved Rating Provider

-Date of the home energy rating.
+Date of the Energy Rating

 6. Normative References.

-AACA, “Manual J Residential Load Calculation,” 8th Edition.
+ACCA, “Manual J Residential Load Calculation,” 8th Edition.
 Air Conditioning Contractors of America, Arlington, VA.

-AACA, “Manual S Residential Heating and Cooling Equipment Selection.”
+ACCA, “Manual S Residential Heating and Cooling Equipment Selection.”
 Air Conditioning Contractors of America, Arlington, VA.

 ASHRAE Handbook of Fundamentals, 2013.
 American Society of Heating Refrigerating and Air Conditioning Engineers, Atlanta, GA.